gomezlab/kinotype_viability/README.md

 ## Reproducibility

-I've made a simple script that runs the above scripts in sequence to produce all the data files needed for the modelling effort.
+I've made a simple script that runs the above scripts in sequence to produce all the files needed for the modelling effort.
 On my computer (Ryzen 7 5800x) it took about 3 minutes and used 4.7 GB of RAM.

 # Modeling Code

+## Reproducibility

 # Validation Data Code

-# Reproducibility
+## Reproducibility